Laboratory School of Finance and Technology, The (07X223)

 AP Courses

-Algebra II (Advanced Math), AP Biology, AP Calculus AB, AP Computer Science A, AP English Language and Composition, AP English Literature and Composition, AP Environmental Science, AP Psychology, AP Spanish Language and Culture, Chemistry (Advanced Science), ELA (College Course [Credited]), Social Studies (Advanced Placement), Social Studies (College Course [Credited]), World Languages (Advanced World Languages)
+Algebra II (Advanced Math), AP African American Studies, AP Biology, AP Calculus AB, AP Chemistry, AP Computer Science A, AP Computer Science Principles, AP English Language and Composition, AP English Literature and Composition, AP Environmental Science, AP Psychology, AP Spanish Language and Culture, Chemistry (Advanced Science), Comp Sci/Math Tech (College Course [Credited]), ELA (College Course [Credited]), Math (CPCC), Social Studies (College Course [Credited]), World Languages (Advanced World Languages)

 Languages Offered